thavan2/vikatan-crawler/README.md

 =======

 This program downloads the viktan.com magazine articles and sends them to the given mail box.
-You need to have subscribed vikatan.com user name and password and an smtps account to send emails.
+You need to have subscribed vikatan.com user name and password and an smtp account to send emails.

 Features
 --------
 * Formatted for easy reading.
 * Keeps track of downloaded articles.
+* option to include vikatan.com user comments in articles.